gauravcodepro/gauravcodepro/work.md

 #### A one page description on my work approach, mentality, professionalism, collaboration, associations.

 #### Association:
 - I have no association with any person at the personal, family level, so kindly dont approach or benefit anyone on my behalf.
+If anyone has said, ask me promptly.
 - I have no family member, no father, mother, brother, sister or anyone, so available for immediate relocation.
 - I dont associate myself to any number/colour.
 If you have thought of or have been told then you are highly mistaken.
 - I dont like or believe someone that i havent met or seen.
-You cant self-imagine.
+Self imagination and assumption is a disease.
 - I dont take part in interactions that are simply discussing other people.
 - I dont believe words about someone such as their preferences, likes, dislikes, where they want to work or anything else without asking them as that might lead to wrong decisions.
 - If you have associated any numbers or letters or anything to personal perferences then it is your lookout, i have nothing to do with the same as without knowing no one can understand.